MA Screen & Film Production

 Whether you want to write, direct, produce, shoot or edit you will be able to develop micro-projects, such as trailers and pitches to gain insight into your research project and its outcomes.

-This course is validated by BIMM Institute and taught at Screen and Film School.
-Upon successful completion, students receive a Masters Degree from BIMM Institute.
+This course is validated by BIMM University and taught at Screen and Film School.
+Upon successful completion, students receive a Masters Degree from BIMM University.

 The MA in Screen and Film Production allows you to utilise our innovative personalised curriculum, deciding upon a specialism and putting that skill into focus.
 The areas of practice-based research are wide and bespoke to you but are illustrated by the following examples: